Supply-class replenishment oiler: Construction

 The class of ships based on Navantia's replenishment oiler were built at the Navantia shipyard in Ferrol, Spain.
 The first ship, Supply, arrived at Fleet Base West in October 2020 to begin fitting Australia-specific equipment prior to her service entry in April 2021.

 The second ship, Stalwart, departed for Australia in May 2021 and arrived in late June.

 Operational history

 HMAS Supply commissioned at Fleet Base East on 10 April 2021.

 HMAS Stalwart commissioned at Fleet Base West on 13 November 2021.

 Mechanical defects

 In March 2023, a mechanical defect relating to the shaft alignment was found on HMAS Supply.
 The ship returned to Garden Island where it was to be repaired by Navantia under warranty.

 In June 2024, it was reported that HMAS Supply could remain out of service for another year despite being sidelined for repairs over 14 months previously.
 In the same month, it was reported that HMAS Stalwart had been sidelined due to mechanical problems relating to its engine.
-As a result, the Royal Australian Navy currently has no operational replenishment oilers as of 2024.
-The vessels were anticipated to remain out of service until 2025.
-Stalwart resumed operations in late 2025 after repairs were completed.
+As a result, the Royal Australian Navy had no operational replenishment oilers during 2024 with the vessels remaining out of service until late 2025 when Stalwart resumed operations after repairs were completed.